loragil/nv-test/README.md

 ## Notes:

-* see 'Roadmap' section for stuff I'd consider adding in the future, given the time
+* see 'Roadmap' section below for stuff I'd consider adding in the future, given the time
 * styling - took a bit of freedom..
 * refresh (f5) route - always go to default: Not sure it's the conventional way..
     (I believe we should use sub-routes instead). would implement using guard service for location route if required still